phaserjs/phaser4/README.md

 This repo uses https://www.npmjs.com/package/npm-check-updates - which you can run from the cli via `ncu`.

+Use this in the root folder to check for out dated packages for the core scripts.

+Then, use the script `npm run packagencu` to run ncu on all sub-packages and update each of them in turn.

 Also, use `lerna-wizard` to check for out-dated packages across sub-packages.